astronomer/astro-docs/enterprise/next/03_install/02_gcp/01_install-gcp-standard.md

 ### Create a Kubernetes Namespace

-Create a namespace to host the core Astronomer Platform.
-If you are running through a standard installation, each Airflow deployment you provision will be created in a separate namespace that our platform will provision for you, this initial namespace will just contain the core Astronomer platform.
+Create a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to host the core Astronomer platform.
+Once the Astronomer platform is running, it generates separate, isolated namespaces for each Airflow Deployment that you create.

 ```sh
 kubectl create namespace astronomer